There are a few steps required to generate a CSR in cPanel. Following them you will successfully arrive at the SSL activation step.

 2. In the Security section click on SSL/TLS Manager.

-3. Generate Certificate Signing Request (CSR).
-For this, go to Generate, view, or delete SSL certificate signing requests in the Certificate Signing Requests (CSR) menu.
+3. Click on Generate, view, or delete SSL certificate signing requests within the Certificate Signing Requests (CSR) menu.

-*Important* If you have a Wildcard certificate, the domain should be specified with an asterisk to secure the subdomains as shown on the image below:
+Important: If you have a Wildcard certificate, the domain should be specified with an asterisk to secure the subdomains, e.g. “*.testcert.us”.
+The Wildcard certificate activated using such CSR will be valid for testcert.us and anything.testcert.us.

-E-mail (enter any of your e-mail addresses – it will not be used for domain control validation or reception of the issued certificate).
+Important: It will not be used for domain control validation or reception of the issued certificate.

 Congratulations!
 Your CSR is generated now.